-With respect to capital, entrepreneurs are asked to give the dollar value of vehicles and machinery, equipment and tools, merchandise or inventory, and furniture, installations, and other adaptations associated with the enterprise3.
+With respect to capital, entrepreneurs are asked to give the dollar value of vehicles and machinery, equipment and tools, merchandise or inventory, and furniture, installations, and other adaptations associated with the enterprise.
 It is important to note that entrepreneurs were asked only to list assets associated with the enterprise.
 While it is possible that some respondents included household assets, the question was framed to limit their inclusion and the totals should reflect enterprise rather than household wealth.

 Summary statistics are presented in Table 1.
 The median monthly profit is \$120, while the average monthly profit is \$179.8.
 For reference, the World Bank estimated that average per capita yearly income in Ecuador in 2003 was \$1,790, slightly below that of the median urban microentrepreneur.
-Meanwhile, the mean capital stock is \$304, while the median capital stock is \$200.
+Meanwhile, the mean capital stock is \$304, while the median capital stock is \$200, reflecting the low level of capital in the sector.